amystahl19/RexLab-ITON/README.md

 ## Authors and Acknowledgements

 - **Authors of Manuscript** - Amy N. Stahl, Elisabeth Artis, Purnima Ghose, Tonia S. Rex
-- **Contributors to Files** - Thanks to all contributors who helped with this project:
+- **Contributors to Files** - Thanks to all contributors who helped create the files associated with this project: Alexandra Watkins (.vi files)

 ## Contact Information